Banner

 • Difficulty: Challenging

-After a short rest and taking some time to enjoy the views, we continue on our trek until we reach the pass of Aqocasa (4,686m/15,374ft).
+After a short rest and taking some time to enjoy the views, we will continue on our trek until we reach the pass of Aqocasa (4,686m/15,374ft).
 This section should take about 1.5 hours.
-This mountain is a reddish sandy mountain and from the top of this pass we get a view of the Classic Inca Trail.
+This mountain is a reddish sandy mountain, and from the top of this pass we will get a view of the Classic Inca Trail.

-We can also see Salkantay, Humantay and Huayanay Mountains.
-Way off in the distance, we can see the Veronica Mountain, also known as Wacay Willka.
-We pass by a small archaeological site called Inka Raqay and can take a moment to explore the ruins.
+We will also see Salkantay, Humantay and Huayanay Mountains.
+Way off in the distance, Veronica Mountain, also known as Wacay Willka, will be visible too.
+We will pass by a small archaeological site called Inka Raqay and take a moment to explore the ruins.

-Today has a total walking time of 8-9 hours.
-Once we arrive back at the camp, it is time to relax and enjoy dinner together.
+Today will have a total walking time of 8-9 hours.
+Once we arrive back at the camp, it will be time to relax and enjoy dinner together.

 • Meals: Breakfast – Lunch– Afternoon Tea – Dinner